 The Illinois Health Care Cost Containment Council stipulated that no more than 40 percent of the discharges provided by Illinois could be included in the database for any calendar quarter.
-Consequently, a systematic random sample of 72 percent of Illinois hospitals was drawn for the 1998 frame.
-This prevented the sample from including more than 40 percent of Illinois discharges.
+Consequently, a systematic random sample of 70 percent of Illinois hospitals was drawn for the 1999 NIS sampling frame.
+This prevented the NIS sample from including more than 40 percent of Illinois discharges.

 Georgia, Hawaii, South Carolina and Tennessee stipulated that only hospitals that appear in sampling strata with two or more hospitals from the state were to be included in the NIS.
-Due to this restriction, four Hawaii hospitals, four South Carolina hospitals and one Tennessee hospital were excluded from the 1998 frame.
-All hospitals from Georgia were in strata with at least two hospitals, and thus all remained in the sampling frame.
+Due to this restriction, one Georgia hospital, three Hawaii hospitals, and four South Carolina hospitals were excluded from the 1999 NIS sampling frame.
+All hospitals from Tennessee were in strata with at least two hospitals, and thus all remained in the sampling frame.
 Two additional South Carolina hospitals, although in sampling strata with other hospitals, were removed from the sampling frame due to unique characteristics that would make them identifiable.
-After these restrictions were applied, the 1998 sampling frame included 154 Georgia hospitals, 13 Hawaii hospitals, 54 South Carolina hospitals and 105 Tennessee hospitals.
+After these restrictions were applied, the 1999 sampling frame included 152 Georgia hospitals, 16 Hawaii hospitals, 54 South Carolina hospitals and 107 Tennessee hospitals.

 Missouri stipulated that only hospitals that had signed releases for public use should be included in the NIS.
-For 1998, thirty-four Missouri hospitals signed releases for confidential use only.
-These hospitals were excluded from the sampling frame, leaving 75 hospitals in the 1998 frame.
+For 1999, thirty-three Missouri hospitals signed releases for confidential use only.
+These hospitals were excluded from the sampling frame, leaving 73 hospitals in the 1999 frame.